21 Cancer-Fighting Foods To Naturally Lower Your Risk Of Breast & Lung Cancer

 Breast-cancer-fighting foods and diet

-Breast cancer is the most common cancer among women, with about 266,120 new cases of invasive breast cancer diagnosed every year.
+Breast cancer is the most common cancer among women, with about over 260,000 new cases of invasive breast cancer diagnosed every year.
 You can curb your risk, though.
-Some studies find that a diet rich in vegetables, fruit, fish, and low-fat dairy products has been associated with a lower risk of breast cancer.
+Research supports that a diet rich in vegetables, fruit, fish, and low-fat dairy products has been associated with a lower risk of breast cancer.
 In general, fat doesn't appear to have a negative impact on breast cancer, so seeking out only foods low in fat isn't recommended (just think about all those omega-3s you'd be missing!).

-Reducing your alcohol intake is also strongly advised—one study found that having just one alcoholic drink per day increased a woman's risk of breast cancer by 1.2 times compared to women who never drank.
+Along with increasing those protective foods, reducing your alcohol intake and exposure to xenoestrogens is strongly advised..
 Experts believe that alcohol increases levels of hormones associated with hormone-receptor-positive breast cancer, including estrogen.
-Some experts also advise reducing your exposure to xenoestrogens, synthetic compounds that have estrogen-like activity.
+Xenoestrogens are synthetic compounds that have estrogen-like activity and therefore also play a role in disrupting hormone levels in the body.
 Pesticide residue on produce and hormone residues in meat and dairy may be a source of xenoestrogens in your diet, so choosing organic options when possible is a good strategy.

 Here are some specific breast-cancer-fighting foods that may naturally lower your risk: